Brelag-Schweiz-AG/KNOCKAUT_TS_API/README.md

 # Compile library
-- `yarn instal` to install dependencies
+- `yarn install` to install dependencies
 - `yarn build` to build library.
 Output is in `dist` folder.

 # Lint